Modelling intransitivity in pairwise comparisons with application to baseball data: Modelling

 Firstly, if $p_{ij} = \Pr\{i\succ j\}$ is the probability of an object $i$ beating object $j$ according to our model, then we can rank the objects by ordering that is, $p_{i.}$ is the average probability of object $i$ beating any other object $j\neq i \in\mathcal{I}$.

 Secondly, if we consider the intransitivity between an object $i$ and an opposing object $j\neq i$ as some ``boost'' which contributes to the overall ability (which could be negative), then the overall ability $a_i$ of object $i$ could be defined by that is, the object skill plus its average intransitivity level.
-By averaging the ``boost'' across all opponents we estimate the ``average boost'', which contributes to the object's skill $r_i$.
-In fact, definition \eqref{eq:ranking_a} is equivalent to the Bradley-Terry definition of `ability'.
-Consider that a Bradley-Terry model gives and in our model then given definition \eqref{eq:ranking_a}, both \eqref{eq:equatebt} and \eqref{eq:equateicbt} have the same form.
-Then a ranking can be formed by ordering the set of abilities $\pmb{a} := \{a_i:i\in\mathcal{I}\}$.

-We argue that the first method, using the probabilities $\pmb{p}_.$ to rank the objects, is more meaningful since it is directly associated with the pairwise probabilities, the modelling of which is our ultimate aim.
-Moreover, it was found that this method correlates more closely with the Bradley-Terry abilities.
-Both methods are discussed in the baseball application in Section \ref{sec:baseball}.
+Definition \eqref{eq:ranking_a} is equivalent to the Bradley-Terry definition of `ability'.
+Defining $\text{logit}\left(p_{ii}^{(BT)}\right)=0,\; \forall i\in\mathcal{I}$, a Bradley-Terry gives where the sum on the right hand side does not depend on $i$, so the skill of object $i$ is entirely determined by $r_i$.
+Similarly, in our model then given definition \eqref{eq:ranking_a}, both \eqref{eq:equatebt} and \eqref{eq:equateicbt} have the same form but with $a_i$ replacing $r_i$.
+Then a ranking can be formed by ordering the set of abilities ${a} := \{a_i:i\in\mathcal{I}\}$.
+We argue that the first method, using the probabilities ${p}_.$ to rank the objects, is more meaningful since it is directly associated with the pairwise probabilities, the modelling of which is our ultimate aim.
+The application to baseball data of both methods is discussed in the supplementary material.

-Due to the intransitivity levels being fixed to 0 for all pairs of objects involving object 1, an adjustment is required to get a more interpretable value of intransitivity between the pairs.
-We define the adjusted intransitivity to be that is, the difference between the logits of the pairwise probability between our ICBT model and the Bradley-Terry model.

-Of course, the inferences produced by any model is only meaningful if the model itself is accurate.
-The accuracy of the model is measured in terms of how well the model fits out of sample.
-Let $\mathcal{C}_s$ be our sample dataset on which the model is fitted, and let $\mathcal{C}_t$ be the test dataset on which the our model performance is analysed, such that $\mathcal{C}_s \cup \mathcal{C}_t = \mathcal{C}$ and $\mathcal{C}_s \cap \mathcal{C}_t = \emptyset$.
-We mainly use log-loss $l(\pmb{x}_t)$ for a given test dataset $\pmb{x}_t$ to measure model performance, where where $\hat{p}_{ij}$ is the point estimate of $p_{ij}$ based on the training dataset of comparisons $\mathcal{C}_s$ and $\pmb{x}_{\mathcal{C}_t} := \{x_c:c \in \mathcal{C}_t\}$ is the set of test data, where the notation is as used in expression for the likelihood \eqref{eq:IBT_likelihood}.
-Log-loss is equivalent to the average negative log-likelihood per observation on the test data, and is used in Sections \ref{sec:sim} and \ref{sec:baseball} to evaluate the accuracy of our model.